Skip to content

 docker exec -it autodrive_f1tenth_api bash

-7. Using the simulator GUI, configure the following:
+3. Using the simulator GUI menu panel, configure the following:

-7.1.
-Enter the IP address of the machine running the devkit container.
+3.1.
+Enter the IP address of the machine running the devkit.
 If both containers are running on the same machine, leave the default loopback IP.

-7.2.
-Hit the Connection button and note the status next to it.
+3.2.
+Hit the Connection button and note the status next to it (also note that the devkit echoes Connected! message).

-7.3.
-Once the connection has been established, hit the Driving Mode to engage the vehicle in Autonomous mode.
+3.3.
+Once the connection has been established, hit the Driving Mode to toggle the vehicle between Manual and Autonomous driving modes.

 Tip